 Only members of your immediate family or a "dependent person" are permitted to live in your granny flat, as required by the legislation in these cities.
 If that person moves out or passes away, you may be subject to the requirement that you tear down and remove your granny flat.

 In New South Wales, Western Australia, the Northern Territory, the Australian Capital Territory, and Tasmania—all places where it is generally permissible to rent out your second dwelling—you have more options.
 According to the findings of research carried out by Gateway, only 23% of the nation's granny flats are now being used to produce rental income.

 How Much Do Granny Flats Cost?

-A granny flat can provide several benefits.
-You may use it for extra space, a guest room, a home for a relative, rental purposes or a playroom for the kids.
-It’s best to consider this before building to ensure you know who will benefit most and get the most use out of it.
-This, in turn, influences the design of the dwelling.
+A granny flat can give various benefits.
+You may turn it into an extra room, a playroom for the children, a house for an elderly relative, or even a rental unit if you don't need the space yourself.
+It is in your best interest to think about this before beginning construction so that you can determine who will benefit the most and get the most use out of it.
+This, in turn, has an effect on the layout of the residential structure.

 Residents often construct granny flats in order to increase the value of their properties and to increase the number of people who can rent those properties.
 This has the potential to be a very profitable investment and can also result in increased cash flow.
 Consult with an expert to determine whether the rent that will be charged will be sufficient to cover the cost of the project.

 Additionally, granny flats are an excellent choice for providing additional space for any visitors, such as friends or family.
 There is also the possibility that extended family members, such as in-laws or grandparents, will live there for an extended period of time.
 If this is the case, you might want to think about whether the structure needs any additional railings or ramps for any elderly people who could use it in the future.
 Toy rooms, man caves, and offices for those who are self-employed can all be accommodated in a granny flat, which is another name for an accessory dwelling unit.